WomenTech Online Training Institutional Membership: Increase Female Enrollment in STEM Classes with 12-Month Access

 Members will receive a special email every month with links to hard-to-find women in STEM resources and information on how to get the most out of your school’s membership.

-STEM Success for Women Master Class (value = $180 per license)
+STEM Success for Women Telesummit Expert Interviews Series (value = $180 per license)

 12, hour-long audio interviews and transcripts from educators who have successfully recruited and retained female students in STEM, sharing the step-by-step *recipe* for how they achieved this.
-The Master Class is the recorded version of our recent powerful STEM Success for Women Telesummit.
+This series is the recorded version of our inaugural powerful STEM Success for Women Telesummit.